gaintopskills/thenowrealmblog/src/content/blog/how-to-reverse-biological-aging.md

 <h3>Chronic inflammation</h3>
-<p> this is another new hallmark of aging that everyone heard about by now.
-DNA methylation supporting diet and keeping blood sugar low are my favorite methods for combating inflammation.
+<p> this is another new hallmark of aging that everyone heard about by now.  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">DNA methylation supporting diet</a> and keeping blood sugar low are my favorite methods for combating inflammation.
 Other methods are fasting and working out.</p>

 <h3>Dysbiosis</h3>
 <p> Dysbiosis or microbiome disturbance.
 The concept of microbiome went over my head for many years.
 However, it has so much to do with our health!
 Microbes in our gut for example produce metabolites - chemicals that are either beneficial to our health or not beneficial.
 In order to fix my microbiome I tested a couple of times with Viome and followed their recommendations. </p>

-<p>Interestingly, now that I am implementing a DNA methylation supportive diet or My Best Diet, it turned out to be very beneficial for the wellbeing of my microbiome and remains the main way for me to address the issue of dysbiosis.
+<p>Interestingly, now that I am implementing a  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">DNA methylation supportive diet</a> or  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">My Best Diet</a>, it turned out to be very beneficial for the wellbeing of my microbiome and remains the main way for me to address the issue of dysbiosis.
 Good news is that dysbiosis is trackable via testing and can be influenced by our dietary choices. </p>